NBA Rumors: Zach LaVine & Lauri Markkanen Could Be Headed To Pelicans For Package Centered On Lonzo Ball

 The New Orleans Pelicans are one of the young teams that are expected to be active on the market before the 2021 trade deadline.
-With the improvements shown by Brandon Ingram and Zion Williamson, the Pelicans could speed up the rebuilding process and try surrounding their young superstar duo with quality players who could help make a huge noise in the loaded Western Conference in the 2020-21 NBA season.
+With the improvements shown by Brandon Ingram and Zion Williamson, the Pelicans could speed up the rebuilding process and try surrounding their young superstar duo with quality players who could help make huge noise in the loaded Western Conference in the 2020-21 NBA season.
 In a recent article, Zach Buckley of Bleacher Report suggested a hypothetical blockbuster deal that would enable the Pelicans to acquire Zach LaVine and Lauri Markkanen from the Chicago Bulls.

-In the proposed trade scenario, the Pelicans would be sending a package that includes Lonzo Ball, Eric Bledsoe, Jaxson Hayes, a 2021 first-round pick, and a 2022 first-round pick to the Bulls in exchange for LaVine, Markkanen, and Ryan Arcidiacono.
+In the proposed trade scenario, the Pelicans would send a package that includes Lonzo Ball, Eric Bledsoe, Jaxson Hayes, a 2021 first-round pick, and a 2022 first-round pick to the Bulls in exchange for LaVine, Markkanen, and Ryan Arcidiacono.
 Though it would require them to give up two young and promising talents in Ball and Hayes and two future first-round selections, the suggested deal would make a lot of sense for New Orleans.
-It would allow them to add two reliable contributors in LaVine and Markkanen who perfectly fit the timeline of Ingram and Williamson.
+It would allow them to add two reliable contributors in LaVine and Markkanen, who perfectly fit the timeline of Ingram and Williamson.

 Buckley believes that the potential arrival of LaVine and Markkanen in New Orleans would bring the much-needed improvement to the Pelicans in terms of scoring and floor-spacing.